-- 5.3 The EIS should provide an outline of the environmental impact assessment process, including the role of the administering authority in the decision making process for the EIS.
-The information in this section is required to ensure readers are informed of the process to be followed and are aware of any opportunities for input and participation. - 5.4 Inform the reader how and when properly made public submissions on the EIS will be addressed and taken into account in the decision-making process.
+- 5.3 The EIS should provide a description of the environmental impact assessment process, including the steps, timing and decisions to be made for the assessment of the project and the role of the administering authority in the decision making process for the EIS.
+The information in this section is required to ensure readers are informed of the process to be followed and are aware of any opportunities for input and participation and how the consultation process will integrate with other components of the impact assessment, including stages, timing and mechanisms for public input and participation. - 5.4 Inform the reader how and when properly made public submissions on the EIS will be addressed and taken into account in the decision-making process.